-Tokyo based fashion brand Uniqlo produces affordable clothing and accessories, and have been known to produce collaborations in the past.
+Tokyo-based fashion brand,Uniqlo, produces affordable clothing and accessories, and have been known to engage in various brand collaborations.

 However, we were most interested in their collaboration with the political and graphic work of Keith Haring.

-This is another example of a successful collaboration as Uniqlo offers very affordable clothing basics, and they mixed this with the vibrant cartoon-style designs of Keith Haring.
+This is another example of a successful collaboration as Uniqlo offers very affordable clothing basics yet they mixed this with the vibrant cartoon-style designs of Keith Haring.